aws-neuron/aws-neuron-sdk/tools/tutorials/torch-neuronx-profiling-with-tb.rst

 The profiler revealed a lot of optimizations that were done, via fusion operators and parallelism.
 However, the end goal of this tool is to be able to improve performance by revealing the bottlenecks of the model.
-In the next couple of tutorials, we will go over a more practical example where the profiler will reveal a bottleneck and we address it and visualize the improved performance using the trace and operator profile types.

 .. note::